-Garner Magnet High School is a global environment where school and community stakeholders strive to inspire and engage all to become productive, reflective, respectful citizens who develop compassion and understand that other perspectives should be considered and can also be right.
+Garner Magnet High School is an internationally-minded environment where school and community stakeholders strive to inspire and engage all to become productive, reflective, respectful citizens who develop compassion and understand that other perspectives should be considered and can also be right.

 - We establish structure, develop self-discipline, and maintain high expectations for ourselves and others.

 - We communicate with respect, dignity, compassion, and honesty.